-Regardless of whether or not a probate is filed, those persons responsible for paying Descendant’s debts (ie, the Personal Representative, the Notice Agent, or the takers themselves) will need to decide whether or not to follow Washington’s Creditor’s Claim Procedure, which, among other things, requires publication of a Notice to Creditors in a legal newspaper weekly for three successive weeks.
+Regardless of whether or not a probate is filed, those persons responsible for paying Decedent’s debts (ie, the Personal Representative, the Notice Agent, or the takers themselves) will need to decide whether or not to follow Washington’s Creditor’s Claim Procedure, which, among other things, requires publication of a Notice to Creditors in a legal newspaper weekly for three successive weeks.

 See: Gaining Access to a Safety Deposit Box and Appointing a Special Administrator in order to obtain any Will it may contain.
 See also: RCW 11.02.130, which provides in effect that safe deposit boxes, despite whatever their lease agreements say, cannot be held in joint tenancy form so as to make their contents “nonprobate assets” by passing to any purported “joint tenant by right of survivorship.”